Omnichannel icon

 2. Use the card alias in the AdditionalResponse object to look up the customer in your customer database.

-If you have previously stored the shopperEmail and shopperReference with Adyen, this is also provided in this response.
+If you have previously stored the shopperReference with Adyen, this is also provided in this response.

 • If you have a customer profile with the same alias, they are a returning customer.